chinthakadd/chinthaka316.github.io/_posts/2021-11-27-Learning-Sagas-Step-By-Step.md

 #### Sagas as a State Machine

-A well defined Saga is actually State Machine since it has well defined set of states and state transitions.
-Another benefit in orchestration based approach is that sagas can be modeled as state machines and even represented or visualized the same way.
-The Saga Orchestrator would always have a state and depending on forward or compensating transactions, its state would transit to another deterministic set of states.
+A well defined Saga becomes a state machine since it has well defined set of states and state transitions.

+Therefore, another benefit in orchestration based approach is that sagas can be modeled as state machines and even depicted / visualized the same way.
+The Saga Orchestrator would always have a state and depending on forward or compensating transactions, its state would transit to one of the valid states from a deterministic set of states.

 The following is an example of a order processing saga depicted as a State Machine.